miladtm94/ObjectDetection-YoLo/README.md

     - Intersection over Union (IoU) thresholding to eliminate overlapping boxes
 - Because training a YOLO model from randomly initialized weights is non-trivial and requires a large dataset as well as lot of computation, previously trained model parameters were used in this exercise.
 If you wish, you can also try fine-tuning the YOLO model with your own dataset, though this would be a fairly non-trivial exercise.

-**Congratulations!** You've come to the end of this assignment.

-Here's a quick recap of all you've accomplished.
+Here's a quick recap of all we've accomplished:

-You've:

 - Detected objects in a car detection dataset
 - Implemented non-max suppression to achieve better accuracy
 - Implemented intersection over union as a function of NMS
 - Created usable bounding box tensors from the model's predictions

-Amazing work!
-If you'd like to know more about the origins of these ideas, spend some time on the papers referenced below.

 <a name='5'></a>
 ## 5 - References